x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/exchange-auditing-reports/export-mailbox-audit-logs.md

   </Event>
   ```

-- **Useful fields in the mailbox audit log** Here's a description of useful fields in the mailbox audit log.
+- **Useful fields in the mailbox audit log**: Here's a description of useful fields in the mailbox audit log.
 They can help you identify specific information about each instance of non-owner access of a mailbox.

 |**Field**|**Description**|
 |:-----|:-----|